Value and nullability analysis

-ReSharper performs value analysis to help you find possible 'null' dereferences as well as redundant boolean comparisons and nullability checks.
+ReSharper performs value analysis to help you find possible 'null' dereferences as well as redundant boolean comparisons and null checks.

 Different ways of analyzing values